bfidatadigipres/dpx_encoding/README.md

 ## Environmental variable storage
-These scripts are being operated on each server under a specific user, who has environmental variables storing path for these operations.
+These scripts are being operated on each server under a specific user, who has environmental variables storing all path data for the script operations.
 These environmental variables are persistent so can be called indefinitely.
 When being called from crontab it's critical that the crontab user is set to the correct user with associated environmental variables.

 ## Operational environment
-These scripts operate within a defined folder structure, listed here with example files.
+The scripts operate within a defined folder structure, listed here with example files.

 automation_dpx
 ├── current_errors